puppeteer/puppeteer/CONTRIBUTING.md

 Releasing to npm consists of the following phases:

 1. Source Code: mark a release.
+    1. Bump `package.json` version following the SEMVER rules.
+    2. Run `npm run doc` to update the docs accordingly.
+    3. Update the “Releases per Chromium Version” list in [`docs/api.md`](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md) to include the new version.
-    1. Bump `package.json` version following the SEMVER rules, run `npm run doc` to update the docs accordingly, and send a PR titled `'chore: mark version vXXX.YYY.ZZZ'` ([example](https://github.com/GoogleChrome/puppeteer/commit/808bf8e5582482a1d849ff22a51e52024810905c)).
+    4. Send a PR titled `'chore: mark version vXXX.YYY.ZZZ'` ([example](https://github.com/GoogleChrome/puppeteer/pull/5078)).
-    2. Make sure the PR passes **all checks**.
+    5. Make sure the PR passes **all checks**.
         - **WHY**: there are linters in place that help to avoid unnecessary errors, e.g. [like this](https://github.com/GoogleChrome/puppeteer/pull/2446)
-    3. Merge the PR.
+    6. Merge the PR.
-    4. Once merged, publish the release notes using [GitHub's "draft new release tag" option](https://github.com/GoogleChrome/puppeteer/releases/new).
+    7. Once merged, publish the release notes using [GitHub's “draft new release tag” option](https://github.com/GoogleChrome/puppeteer/releases/new).
         - **NOTE**: tag names are prefixed with `'v'`, e.g. for version `1.4.0` the tag is `v1.4.0`.
-        - For the "raw notes" section, use `git log --pretty="%h - %s" v1.19.0..HEAD`.
+        - For the “raw notes” section, use `git log --pretty="%h - %s" v2.0.0..HEAD`.
-    5. Update the “Releases per Chromium Version” list in [`docs/api.md`](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md) to include the new version.
 2. Publish `puppeteer` to npm.
     1. On your local machine, pull from [upstream](https://github.com/GoogleChrome/puppeteer) and make sure the last commit is the one just merged.
     2. Run `git status` and make sure there are no untracked files.